CSBSJU/CSCI-351/assignments/machine-learning-in-mpi-contd.md

 execution time should be reported.

 Collect your results in a table, then make a graph showing the execution times.
-The x-axis should be the input size, the y-axis the execution time, and there should be four lines on the graph, representing each of the four thread counts.
+The x-axis should be the number of processes, the y-axis the execution time, and there should be one line on the graph.

 # Tips & tricks
 Since executions above 8 MPI processes will require the use of multiple